ladsantos/PoWeRS/docs/manual.md

 * sun_syn.lin: file containing a line lists.
 More info about this in the next versions of the manual.
 * params.txt: file containing the input parameters for MOOG, organized in a readable manner.
 Check the file inside the example folder.
 More info about this in the next versions of the manual.

-Inside the python environment, pwoogs can be run using the following commands:
+Inside the python environment, powers can be run using the following commands:

-    from pwoogs import moog
+    from powers import moog
     m = moog.run()

-You can also run pwoogs in silent mode by setting the option silent=True when running it, like so:
+You can also run powers in silent mode by setting the option silent=True when running it, like so:

     m = moog.run(silent=True)